smattymatty/mathew-storm-site/philo_content/book/Chapter 4 - Deeper Into the Dark.md

 Daedalus paused at the edge of darkness.
 "Tell them to stay away from sector nine.
 All of them.
 Until we understand what we're dealing with."

 "And if you don't come back?"

+Sisyphus turned, and for a moment the foreman saw something in his eyes—an ancient amusement, as if death was an old friend he'd already tricked twice.
+"Then tell them we're having a conversation with something that's learning to think.
+Whether it learns fear or curiosity from us... well, that's what we're about to find out."
+He smiled slightly, the same smile he'd worn pushing the boulder on good days, finding joy in the defiance of going down to meet a monster not with weapons, but with patience.

 "Then seal it," Daedalus said simply.
 "Seal it and inform the King that the labyrinth has begun to dream."